Gifton Elias: Career

-While pursuing his post graduation, Gifton joined as an Intern & later continued as an Assistant Director to the Ace Film maker Geetha Krishna for a few Commercials, Adfilms & Films for the then Government of Andhra Pradesh (2007–08).
+While pursuing M.Sc Visual Communication, Loyola College, Chennai, Gifton joined as an Intern & later continued as an Assistant Director to the Ace Film maker Geetha Krishna for a few Commercials, Adfilms & Films for the then Government of Andhra Pradesh (2007–08).

-In 2008, he did his first independent project as a Music Composer for the renowned South Indian Actress Dr. Jayasudha Kapoor.
+In 2008, he did his first independent project as a Music Composer for the renowned South Indian Actress Jayasudha.
 Since then, he regards her as his "Godmother".
 Later, he composed music for several ads, jingles, commercials, documentaries, short films, music videos.

 On 30 April 2010, at the age of 23, during the communal riots in Hyderabad, Gifton conducted a Peace Concert at the Royal Chowmahalla Palace, Hyderabad featuring a 50-member symphony orchestra live with the stage name "Gifty".
 The orchestra included a few students from Young Stringz School of Music (YSSM - started by Gifty in 2009), a few musicians from Andhra Pradesh Police Band & others.

 The concert was graced by Smt.
 Jayasudha (the then MLA, Secunderabad Constituency), Sri.
 Noel Swaranjit Sen, IPS (Retd) other local leaders & Media.